shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 #### Neck and Torso Assembly
 When assembling the neck and torso for the robot, it is best to begin with the chest, then spine, and ending with the neck.
 Throughout this assembly you will need to attach the motors and JST cables onto certain pieces before moving on.

+The first step that is **highly** recommended is pre-setting the IDs of all of the Neck and Torso motors before beginning the assembly.

+The HiWonder HTS-20H servos involved in this assembly would be:
+ - Right Chest motor
+ - Left Chest motor
+ - Head Nod motor
+ - Head Tilt motor
+ - Head Turn motor

+The two HiWonder HTS-35H servo are also part of this section of the assembly, and are used for the torso motors.
+ - Torso Bow motor
+ - Torso Tilt motor

-The first step that is **highly** recommended is pre-setting all of the Neck and Torso motors before beginning the assembly.
-All HiWonder HTS-20H servos involved in this assembly would be: 2 Chest Connector motors, Right Chest, Left Chest, Neck, and 2 Neck Connector motors.
-All correlated motor IDs are listed above in [Initializing Servo IDs and Positions], as well as instructions for how to set the IDs and their home positions.
-It is also recommended that you check the servo horn orientation during this time, following the alignment found here [Servo Horn Alignment].
+ All correlated motor IDs are listed above in [Initializing Servo IDs and Positions](), as well as instructions for how to set the IDs and their home positions.
+It is also recommended that you check the servo horn orientation during this time, following the alignment found in [Servo Horn Alignment]().

 ##### Chest Assembly
-The chest will require a M3 hex screwdriver, 2 servo horns, 2 black M3 screws, 8 silver M3 screws and 8 black rubber spacers from the motor package, 2 JST cables, 8 M3 x 14 mm hex screws, 8 hex nuts, and the Shoulder Connector pieces.
+The chest will require:
+ - an M3 hex screwdriver
+ - 2 servo horns
+ - 2 black M3 screws from the motor package
+ - 8 black rubber spacers from the motor package
+ - 8 silver servo horn M3 screws
+ - 2 JST cables
+ - 8 M3 x 14 mm hex screws
+ - 8 M3 hex nuts
+ - the Shoulder Connector pieces

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.

 The chest assembly will be fairly simple as you’ll be attaching the Right Chest, Left Chest, and Neck motors, then at the end, adding the Chest Connector piece that you just put together.
 The most difficult part of this assembly will be adding the Chest Connector piece onto the Chest.